shipsing/podman-desktop/website/docs/uninstall/linux-uninstall.md

 # Uninstall Podman Desktop on Linux

-Uninstalling Podman Desktop does not automatically remove the created Kubernetes clusters, Podman, and other resources.
+Uninstalling Podman Desktop does not automatically remove the created Kubernetes clusters, Podman, or other resources.
 To uninstall Podman Desktop, perform the following tasks:

 1. Optional: Remove cluster resources
 1. Optional: Remove Podman resources